ankit0463/employee-dashboard/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.3.

 •	Make sure you have Node v12.X installed on your system.

 •	Unzip the project and place it in a location.

 •	The unzipped folder is the Angular project and it also has ‘employee-backend’ folder which is the node project.

-•	Open Command prompt in the unzipped folder and also in the ‘employee-backend’ folder
+•	Open Command prompt in the unzipped folder and also in the ‘employee-backend’ folder.

 •	Run ‘npm i’ on both command prompt to install all the required dependencies.

 •	Once the dependencies are installed, run ‘npm start’ to run the angular project and ‘node index.js’ to run the node project on your system.

 •	Post successful compilation of code, Open any browser (Chrome Preferred) and go to localhost:4200.

-•	Below are the credentials for accessing the dashboard o	Username: employee o	Password: employee@eds
+•	Below are the credentials for accessing the dashboard

+  o	Username: employee

+  o	Password: employee@eds

 •	The credentials are validated by login api.
 Credentials are case sensitive.

 •	Once user is logged in, the session has a timeout of 5 mins.
 Post 5 mins, if any api call is made then the system will logout the user and navigate to login page so that the user can login again.